wenliwen64/datafrenzy/content/mis/travel_checklist.md

 12. A bag for laundry;

-13. Hold for iPhone or GPS;
+13. Holder for iPhone or GPS;

 14. More pants/shorts;